 Question put and agreed to.

-Adjourned accordingly at nine minutes to One o'clock.
+Adjourned accordingly at eleven minutes to Two o' clock.